Savvythelegend/PGDocs/docs/recovery.md

 instance of the new cluster, and the init container starts recovering the backup from the object storage.

-!!!
-Important
+:::important
-    The duration of the base backup copy in the new PVC depends on the size of the backup, as well as the speed of both the network and the storage.
+The duration of the base backup copy in the new PVC depends on
+    the size of the backup, as well as the speed of both the network and the storage.